Activities · Last updated 2 June 2026

 Quick Summary

-- St Michael's Cave is a natural limestone cavern inside the Rock of Gibraltar, with dramatic stalactites, stalagmites, and a concert arena inside
+• St Michael's Cave is a natural limestone cavern inside the Rock of Gibraltar, with dramatic stalactites, stalagmites, and a tiered concert arena

-- Allow 30 to 45 minutes inside the cave; longer if there is a performance or exhibition
+• Allow 30 to 45 minutes inside the main chamber; longer if there is a performance or you explore the lower cave network

 What Is St Michael's Cave?

-St Michael's Cave is a natural cathedral of limestone formations created over millions of years by water action through the Rock's porous limestone.
+St Michael's Cave is a natural cathedral of limestone formed over millions of years by water moving through the Rock's porous limestone.
 The main chamber is large enough to seat several hundred people and has been used as a concert venue since the 1950s.
-The chamber opens onto a series of smaller caverns and passages descending deeper into the Rock.
+Beyond the main chamber, a series of smaller caverns and passages descend deeper into the Rock.

-Ancient legends told that the cave extended all the way under the Strait of Gibraltar to Africa.
-The cave was known as a place of mystery and shelter long before Gibraltar became a British territory.
-Neanderthal remains have been found in caves in the Rock's southern face, and St Michael's has been in continuous human knowledge for at least several thousand years.
+Ancient legend held that the cave extended all the way under the Strait of Gibraltar to Africa.
+Long before Gibraltar became a British territory, the cave was a place of mystery and shelter.
+The Rock has yielded Neanderthal remains from its southern cave systems, including the famous Gorham's Cave Complex, designated a UNESCO World Heritage Site in 2016, and St Michael's has been in continuous human knowledge for thousands of years.

 What Will You See Inside?

-The cave is spectacularly lit to highlight its formations.
-The stalactites hang from the ceiling like stone chandeliers, some reaching several metres in length.
-The stalagmites rise from the cave floor in formations that took millions of years to develop.
-The main concert chamber has tiered seating carved into the cave, coloured lighting rigs installed for performances, and a stage area at the far end.
+The cave is lit to highlight its formations.
+Stalactites hang from the ceiling like stone chandeliers, some reaching several metres in length.
+Stalagmites rise from the floor in columns and cones that took millions of years to develop.
+The main concert chamber has tiered seating carved into the cave rock, lighting rigs installed for performances, and a stage area at the far end.

-The cave is heavily lit with coloured lights, which makes for atmospheric photography but can also make shots look garish.
-Try shooting in the less brightly lit transition areas between chambers for more natural-looking images.
-A phone camera handles the lighting well but a camera with manual settings gives better results in the darkest sections.
+The cave is lit with coloured lights, which creates an atmospheric backdrop but can also make shots look heavily tinted.
+Try shooting in the transition areas between chambers, where the light is softer and more natural.
+A phone camera handles the exposure well, but a camera with manual settings gives better results in the darkest sections.

-Below the main chamber, a lower cave network (New St Michael's Cave) is accessible as part of guided tours.
-This section is darker, more narrow, and gives a better sense of what a natural cave environment feels like compared to the illuminated main chamber.
-It requires some physical agility.
+Below the main chamber, a lower cave network known as New St Michael's Cave is accessible as part of guided tours.
+This section is narrower and darker, giving a better sense of what the cave system looks like in its natural state.
+It requires some physical agility and may not suit visitors with mobility limitations or very young children.

 How to Get to St Michael's Cave